raganwald-deprecated/iGesture/README.md

         }
       });

 This should give you enough to get started.
-Review the code and how it's used in naughts and crosses.
+Review the code and how it's used in Naughts and Crosses.
 Then try incorporating it into your project.
 Good luck!

 Sincerely,